cake-contrib/Cake.Chocolatey.Module/docs/input/docs/usage/examples.md

 **Administrative Privileges**

 Keep in mind, that installing Chocolatey packages likely requires administrator privileges.
-See [the chocolatey setup](https://docs.chocolatey.org/en-us/choco/setup/#non-administrative-install) for more information.
+See [the Chocolatey CLI setup](https://docs.chocolatey.org/en-us/choco/setup/#non-administrative-install) for more information.
 :::

 Installing a tool using the Chocolatey Cake Module is as simple as: